Tbsa Logo Off 2 1

 The deadline for purchasing tickets to the main awards ceremony.
 After this date, no further ticket sales will be accepted.

-Thursday, 28th September
+Saturday, 28th September (6:00 PM)

 Awards Ceremony